LeonardoTononi/My-WebSite/content/project/bestfive/index.md

 In short:

-1. I'm so intriguied by new challenge.
+1. I'm really intrigued by new challenges.
 2. I was totally motivated to solve a common problem for my girlfriend and I.
-3. Dear foresaw hungry and much some overhung
-4. Rash opossum less because less some amid besides yikes jeepers frenetic impassive fruitlessly shut
+3. I was attracted by create my first business.

 ![](./twoIphone.png)

-> I'm conscious that the code is not well written and organized, I could improve the use of JavaScript
+> I'm conscious that the code is not well written and organized, I could improve > the use of JavaScript
 > and the data management, also I could improve the file structure.
-However is for those reasones that
+However, it > is for those reasons that
-> I'm re doing this app with a new design and a new base concept.
+> I'm re-doing this app with a new design and a new base concept.
+Stay tuned to > know more!

 ### What I've learned?

-1. How to use externals sass like google maps.
+1. How to use externals Saas like Google Maps.
-2. How to deal with external library and customize it for the project needs.
+2. How to deal with external libraries and customize it for the project needs.
-3. How to create an app with simple Html, Css and JavaScript
+3. How to create an app with simple Html, Css and JavaScript.